 Desiring a way to share my passions with my community in Minneapolis, MN, I have become involved with local foods events, cooking demos at local farmer's markets, and Lyme Disease awareness and fundraising events.
 A few years back I founded the MPLS Swappers, an organization dedicated to building community, sharing knowledge, and encouraging sustainable living practices through the exchange of homegrown, homemade, and foraged food in an urban environment.
 Sadly, we got busted by the Department of Health and the Department of Agriculture (they thought we were going to kill people with canned goods) and we chose to cancel the swap rather than concede to their demands.
 But I am still way into making food and sharing it.

 In September 2012, I began a Masters of Oriental Medicine program at Northwestern Health Sciences University in Bloomington, MN.
 The program will give the me knowledge to practice a variety of healing modalities of Traditional Chinese Medicine, including acupuncture, Chinese herbalism, Chinese dietary therapy, tui na, and moxibustion.
-I also hope to complete a Clinical Nutrition Certification to increase my scope of nutritional practice.
-All things willing, I will be able to start practicing in 2015 with increased nutrition counseling a few years later.
+I will be graduating with a Masters of Oriental Medicine on December 2015, and wil begin practicing on my own in early 2016.
 It's a long road, but I feel confident it is the right path for me.

 So, get comfy, stay awhile, and make yourself at home.
 I hope you enjoy what you find here.